public-key-cryptography/public-key-editor/README.md

 	plication because each of them knows either K or X. A wiretapper would have to do an inversion to solve for K or X, but this is a hard math problem because A is chosen to be non-invertible.

-	The cipher Y = A X doesn't work for integers or matrices (1 x 1 or n x n dimensional objects) because A can be inverted to solve for X = A^-1 Y; even if A is a singular matrix the equation can still be solved for X. But the equation can be generalized to Y = X A X so that A is non-invertible and immov- able because matrix multiplication is not generally commutative.
+	The cipher Y = A X doesn't work for integers or matrices because A can be inverted to solve for X = A^-1 Y; even if A is a singular matrix the equation can still be solved for X. But the equation can be generalized to Y = X A X so that A is non-invertible and immovable because matrix multiplication is not generally commutative.
 Multiplication is commutative only for 0-dimensional numbers such as integers, complex numbers, and quaternions which are points on a line, plane, or tesseract.
 (Also, because multiplication is non-commutative, there is no division operation defined for matrices except for integers or scalars; to divide a matrix by a matrix, the matrix has to be pre- or post-multiplied by the inverse of the divisor, and the divisor has to be an invertible or non-singular matrix.)

 	Public key ciphers can also be generalized by using multi-dimensional multiplication instead of one- dimensional multiplication.
 For example, for 2-D multiplication, matrices can be multiplied from left